jinlaboratory/jinlaboratory.github.io/_posts/2024-11-06-hello-world.md

 ---
-title: Getting Started in the Jin Lab
+title: Getting Started in the Jin Lab and learning about DNA Inversions
 layout: single
 author: hwang-ayden
-excerpt: Ayden's HYRS Lab Experience!
+excerpt: Ayden's HYRS Experience and Genome Inversions!

 ---

-This summer, as a part of the 2024 Alberta Innovates HYRS (High School Youth Researcher Summer) Program, I was placed in the Jin Lab, getting to immerse myself into the intricate world of research at CCIT for two months.

-For my experience, I delved into the inner workings on bacterial genomes and their adaptive mechanisms.

-Preprogrammed phase variation can occur through DNA inversions.
-Recombinase enzymes bind to regions that intervene the inverton, known as inverted repeats.
-The intervening region (the inverton) could be regulatory elements such as promoters and enhancers.

-I investigated how regions in DNA, known as invertons, invert themselves in response to external stimuli and stress.
+Like how we can flip the word “melon” into “lemon,” bacterial genomes can undergo the same process with their GCA and Ts!
+In DNA, these regions are known as invertons, and recombinase enzymes bind to the DNA and flip the inverton.
+However, these enzymes do not bind and flip the inverton itself; conversely, recombinases bind to regions known as invertons that flank the inverton.
+These inverted repeats are flipped in a way that is similar to flipping the word “radar” to “radar.”
+In other words, inverted repeats remain the same while invertons flip and change, and ultimately, this flipping of the inverton regulates gene expression, turning a melon into a lemon.

+My lab experience

-Specefically in our research, I took genome data from —— of bacteria grown in an environment in and without the presence of streptomycin.
-With this data,
+I took genome data from a synthetic microbial community, hCom2, grown in an environment in and without the presence of streptomycin.
+With this data, I ran the sequenced reads through a bioinformatics workflow tool, PhaseFinderDC, which detected invertons and their respective counts.
+With the resulting data, I used statistical tests like Scipy Fisher’s exact test and MatPlotLib and Pandas to generate plots representing that streptomycin leads to inversions.
+Furthermore, by using IGV (Integrative Genomics Viewer), I noticed that besides these inventions were regulatory elements like recombinase,